dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

    * Ivy Bridge (HD 4000 series)
    * Haswell (Iris/HD 4000-5000 series)

-With macOS Ventura and Macs with AMD Legacy GCN GPUs (ie. Metal), a network connection to grab Apple's Kernel Debug Kit to start root patching.
+Macs with AMD Legacy GCN GPUs (ie. Metal) running Ventura or newer require Apple's Kernel Debug Kit to start root patching.
 If your system is unable to connect to the internet, you can manually download the KDK from the following link:

 * [KDKSupportPkg](https://github.com/dortania/KdkSupportPkg/releases)